stanfordnlp/en-worldwide-newswire/README.md

-The English Worldwide Newswire dataset, as featured in `Do "English" Named Entity Recognizers Work Well on Global Englishes?` (EMNLP 2023) by Shan et. al. https://arxiv.org/abs/2404.13465
+The English Worldwide Newswire dataset, as introduced in `Do "English" Named Entity Recognizers Work Well on Global Englishes?` (EMNLP 2023) by Shan et. al. https://arxiv.org/abs/2404.13465

 Alex Shan (azshan@cs.stanford.edu) is the correspondence author and maintainer of this repository.

 This dataset is composed of 1100 news articles from around the world, sourced from non-Western newswire.
 This dataset is specifically designed to exclude Western sourced texts and focuses on uncommon contexts of the English language.
+We encourage authors to benchmark their English NER models on this dataset to explore the efficacy of modern models on unseen contexts.
 Below is a detailed breakdown of article origins.

+# Overview of dataset
+- 1075 hand-annotated English newswire articles from local sources around the world (bucketed into Asia, Africa, Latin America, the Middle East, and Indigenous Commonwealth (Oceania + Canada)).
+- 700,000 tokens
+- Created in collaboration with Datasaur NLP (https://datasaur.ai) and MLTwist (https://mltwist.com)
+- **9 class labels**: Date, Person, Location, Facility, Organization, Miscellaneous, Money, NORP, and Product.
+A more detailed overview of the definition for each class can be found in the appendix of the ArXiv paper.
+- **BIOES format**: We also tag each token with its class **and** position, denoting whether the token is the start, intermediate, or end of a named entity.

-To process the dataset, check out StanfordNLP's Stanza library which contains the dataset preparation script: https://github.com/stanfordnlp/stanza/blob/main/stanza/utils/datasets/ner/prepare_ner_dataset.py
+**To process the dataset**, check out StanfordNLP's Stanza library which contains the dataset preparation script: https://github.com/stanfordnlp/stanza/blob/main/stanza/utils/datasets/ner/prepare_ner_dataset.py

 | **South America: 94**              |                        |     |
 |------------------------------------|------------------------|-----|